AWLeiseR/ReactNative/Aula 10/README.md

         //a variavel values do STATE recebe a variavel digitos this.setState({values: digitos})

-        //comando para imprimir algo no terminal, no caso console.log(this.state.values)
+        //comando para imprimir algo no terminal a varivael values console.log(this.state.values)

     }